Why choose Blockfoil?

 - High levels of quality and service to the ISO 9001 quality standards

 - We hold ISO 14001 environmental accreditation

 - No job is too large or too small

 - Over 50 million sheets are foiled per year

 - In-house die making to shorten job time from receipt of artwork to press

 - In-house machine servicing and maintenance to cut press downtime

 The History of Blockfoil

-The offices in Manchester and Nottingham both extend their sites thus creating extra capacity.
+The offices in Manchester and Nottingham both expand their sites to cope with increased volumes of work.